When you enrol at RMIT, you are required to select some requisite courses according to a specific program structure.

 Enrolment Online will permit you to conditionally enrol in a course with enforced requisite/s provided you’re enrolled in the requisite/s in an earlier semester.
 However, your enrolment in that course will be automatically withdrawn if you do not ultimately meet the requisite/s for that course.
 If this happens, you will be notified by email.

 If you believe you have the required knowledge to successfully complete the course, you may apply for an enforced requisite waiver via Enrolment Online.
+You can log in to Enrolment Online with your RMIT email address and password.
+Forgotten your password?
+Reset it.

 To be eligible for a waiver you must satisfy one of the following conditions: